Manifold-based isogeometric analysis basis functions with prescribed sharp features: Conclusions

 \section{Conclusions}

-We have presented, by extending Majeed et al.~\cite{majeedCirak:2016}, new manifold-based basis functions for isogeometric design and analysis of surfaces with arbitrary smoothness, prescribed sharp features and boundaries.
-The surface is described with a quadrilateral control mesh and~$C^0$ continuous creases are introduced along mesh edges tagged by the user.
-Manifold techniques are extremely versatile in the sense that the chart domains, their respective transition functions, local polynomial approximants, and blending functions can all be chosen to fit the specific needs of the application at hand.
-We introduce creases by choosing polynomial approximants that are piecewise $C^0$ continuous along the element edges and, in addition, modifying the geometry of the chart domains.
+We have presented, by extending Majeed and Cirak~\cite{majeedCirak:2016}, new manifold-based basis functions for isogeometric design and analysis of surfaces with arbitrary smoothness, prescribed sharp features and boundaries.
+The surface is described with a quadrilateral control mesh and~$C^0$ continuous creases are introduced along element edges tagged by the user.
+Manifold techniques are extremely versatile in the sense that the chart domains, their respective transition functions, local polynomial approximants, and blending functions can all be chosen to fit the needs of the specific application at hand.
+We introduce creases by choosing polynomial approximants that are piecewise $C^0$ continuous along the element edges and by modifying the geometry of the chart domains.
 Due to the similarities between the $C^0$ continuous creases and boundaries, the new basis functions also simplify the treatment of boundaries.
-That is, different from~\cite{majeedCirak:2016}, the boundaries can be described without introducing additional layers of ghost elements outside the domain.
+That is, different from~\cite{majeedCirak:2016}, the boundaries can be described without introducing an additional layer of ghost elements outside the domain.
 The chart domains have the shape of polygonal disks with curved boundaries and are composed out of quasi-conformally mapped unit squares representing the reference finite elements.
 The respective transition functions are easily computed by expressing the parametric coordinates of a unit square as a complex number.
-Furthermore, a new type of blending function is proposed which is assembled from tensor-product cubic B-spline pieces.
-In contrast to the ones introduced in~\cite{majeedCirak:2016}, the new blending functions do not require normalisation so that the partition of unity approximation leads to non-rational basis functions.
+Furthermore, a new type of blending function is used which is assembled from tensor-product cubic B-spline pieces.
+In contrast to the ones in~\cite{majeedCirak:2016}, the new blending functions do not require normalisation so that the partition of unity approximation leads to non-rational basis functions.
 Finally, in order to obtain a mesh-based approximation scheme, the coefficients of the local polynomials are expressed as vertex coefficients using a least-squares procedure.
-The degree of the local polynomials has to be chosen so that there are no more coefficients than the number of vertices in a chart domain.
+The degree of the local polynomials has to be chosen such that there are no more coefficients than vertices in a chart domain.
 The number of vertices in a chart domain can be increased by introducing more vertices, i.e. refining the control mesh, while keeping the chart domain size constant.
 The obtained basis functions have a closed form analytic description, are locally supported and are polynomial in regular regions of the mesh.